Keyboard shortcuts

 Built-in (embedded in binary)Always available

-Project .avp/validators/Project-specific rules
+Project ./.validators/Project-specific rules

-Global ~/.local/share/avp/validators/User-wide rules
+Global $XDG_DATA_HOME/validators/ (default ~/.local/share/validators/)User-wide rules

 Installed via MirdanProject or global